d00d/fallbrookresearch.com/_posts/2019-05-29-dreaming-deeply-with-neural-networks.md

 ![input0.jpeg]({{site.baseurl}}/assets/img/blog-cnn/input_color1.jpeg)
 ![dd-in11.jpeg]({{site.baseurl}}/assets/img/blog-cnn/dd-in11.jpeg)

+Neural network models are not new, the first ones arrived in the 1950's.
+These Neural Networks are a subfield of machine learning inspired by the structure and function of the brain.
+Growth of rapid linear algebra hardware & software stacks, cloud resources, proliferation of repeatable and shared research have all helped accelerate the evolution of new neural network models.

 [Deep Dream](https://en.wikipedia.org/wiki/DeepDream){:target="_blank"} is a computer vision program created by Google engineer Alex Mordvintsev which uses a convolutional neural network to find and enhance patterns in images.
 The resulting algorithmic pareidolia produces facinating images having a dream-like, kind of hallucinogenic appearance.